 Pharmacy Mission Statement

-The Huntsville Hospital Department of Pharmacy is committed to serving the drug therapy needs of patients and health care providers to assure: improvement in patient outcome and quality of life; rational and cost-effective pharmacotherapeutic decisions; efficient utilization of resources in structuring systems and services; safe use of medications.
+The Huntsville Hospital Department of Pharmacy is committed to serving the drug therapy needs of patients and health care providers to ensure: improvement in patient outcomes and quality of life; rational and cost-effective pharmacotherapeutic decisions; efficient utilization of resources in structuring systems and services; safe use of medications.

-All applicants must be registered with the ASHP Residency Matching Service and materials must be submitted through PhORCAS.
+All applicants must be registered with the ASHP Residency Matching Service, and materials must be submitted through PhORCAS.
 Please do not submit materials directly to the RPD.
 Once application materials have been reviewed, qualified candidates will be invited for an on-site interview.

 For more information: